Football in Zambia: Men's national team

-Godfrey Chitalu has been described as "the greatest Zambian player ever".
+Its former captain Godfrey Chitalu has been described as "the greatest Zambian player ever".
+The Football Association of Zambia claims that he holds the world record for the most official goals in a year.

 Women's national team

 The women's national team qualified for their first world cup at the 2023 FIFA Women's World Cup, by reaching the semi-finals of 2022 Women's Africa Cup of Nations.
+It won the COSAFA Women's Championship in 2022.

+The top-striker of the most successful period of the team, Barbra Banda, was named Africans Women's Footballer of the Year and BBC Women's Footballer of the Year in 2024.

 Support

 Twitter research from 2015 found that the most popular English Premier League club in Zambia was Manchester United, with 30% of Zambian Premier League fans following the club, followed by Arsenal (27%) and Chelsea (18%).

+Attendances

+The average attendance in the men's top-flight football league by season and the club with the highest average attendance: